shannonriester/Waggle/Waggle_README.md

 A social-media dog-finding app that allows you to search cute dogs, find dog-friendly places, and maybe get to know your new dog-friend's human!
 All at locations near you!

 ### MVP
-login/signup
+1. Functional login/signup for (new) users
-get user's current location
+2. Getting user's current location
-list of nearby locations - foursquare search results (map is secondary) click to view an individual location
+3. list of nearby locations - foursquare search results (map is secondary)
+4. click to view an individual location
-  - waggle.com/locations?name=AuditoriumShoresDogPark&lat=30.22&long=-97.75
+  - url ex: `waggle.com/locations?name=AuditoriumShoresDogPark&lat=30.22&long=-97.75`
-  - mark themselves as there
+  - User can check-in (mark themselves as there)
-  - show people who said they were there within the last hour
+  - Show users who checked-in at location within the last hour

 #### Server-Side Collections
 - Users
 - Checkins - join between users and locations (which are on foursquare)
   - Include user id, location id, time it was made
+- PlacesCollection

+##Data Modeling
+  - Connecting session-user with other user IF MATCHED

 #### Future features
 map to show locations